 The month of August was not kind to ATOM as its price fell (-21.9%) and was one of the worst performers among smart contract platforms.
-ATOM, which we wrote a on in August 2022, was grabbing the market share of the crypto developer base.
+ATOM, which we wrote a deep-dive on in August 2022, was grabbing the market share of the crypto developer base.
 Cosmos’ app-chain thesis was attracting adherents amongst important financial players in crypto.
 After last September’s Cosmos conference, many were excited to see Cosmos' core contributors finally unveil a value accrual business model for the ATOM token.

 This business was termed Interchain Security (ICS), and its economics centered around utilizing the value of the ATOM tokens to back a blockchain called the Cosmos Hub that would lend security to nascent blockchains.
 This would be accomplished by having each Cosmos Hub validator, all 175 of them, run each security consumer blockchain’s software.
 If the Cosmos Hub validators reported transactions honestly and provided server uptime, they would receive payments from the consumer chain for running consumer chain software.
 Effectively, this would allow each consumer chain to piggyback off the security of the staked ATOM because if the Cosmos Hub validators tried to cheat or steal funds, the staked ATOM behind those validators would be seized.
 In turn, to attract ATOM stakers, the Cosmos Hub validators would reward the stakers with some portion of the revenue from consumer chains.